 Legendary Sky Sports rugby league commentator Bill Arthur tragically passes away

-Sky Sports have confirmed the news that legendary rugby league commentator Brad Arthur has died at the age of 68 after a 13-year battle with prostate cancer.
+Sky Sports have confirmed the news that legendary rugby league commentator Bill Arthur has died at the age of 68 after a 13-year battle with prostate cancer.

 Arthur – who was diagnosed with the disease back in 2011 – died peacefully on Wednesday, July 24, surrounded by his family.